WolframResearch/LibraryLinkUtilities/docs/modules/progress_monitor.rst

    UniformProgress = SafeLibraryFunction["UniformProgress", {Real}, Integer, "ProgressMonitor" -> MyPaclet`PM`UniformProgress];

-By default, :wl:`"ProgressMonitor" -> None`.
+By default, :wl:`"ProgressMonitor" -> None` is used.
-It's good to make sure the name for the monitoring symbol will be unique, my suggestion is to use ``PacletName`PM`` as the context, and the name of the symbol to be the same as the function name.
+It's good to make sure the name for the monitoring symbol will be unique.
+A good suggestion is to use ``PacletName`PM`` as the context, and the name of the symbol to be the same as the function name.

-Now, run our library function with simple progress bar:
+Now, run your library function with simple progress bar:

 .. code-block:: mma